 How can we - a civilized culture, build such a barbaric instrument of torture for our fellow beings?

 Then you hear shots fired, sharp and crisp, like fire crackers exploding against all the concrete and irons.
 You hear people shouting, first the surprised shrieks of guards rushing in to find prisoners with guns on their hands, then the low and menacing commands from the prisoners demanding the final key to their freedom.

 "Give the key or some people are gonna die!

 Then another shot.
 And just like that, they'd taken the life of a son, a friend and a father.

 The tender young face you saw earlier suddenly contorted into the face of a murderer as you hear his quickened breath and you recognize the hunger in his demands - so knife like that you shiver from hair to spine.
 You catch a glimpse of this violent escape attempt on the audio guide, happened over sixty years ago right here on the patch of concrete you are standing.
-All you want to do then is to withdraw from that dark thought, conceding there is no easy answer here as you move away from the leaden doors and the smell of harsh soaps still floating off of those damp and cold cell blocks.
+All you want to do then is to withdraw from that dark thought, conceding there is no easy answer here as you move away from the leaden doors and the smell of harsh soaps still floating off of those cell blocks.

 You turn off the audio guide then, and along with it all those gloomy voices and piercing stories floating in your head for the past hour and half.
 Walking back out into the open, filling your lungs with the cold but refreshing wind and warming your skin under the blazing sun, you smile at the sight of your return cruise ship moving into the dock.